 Unlike portable drives, cloud storage is highly scalable.
 If you run out of space on the cloud, you can simply pay extra to expand the capacity.

-On the other hand, cloud storage is a type of online storage that stores your data remotely.
+On the other hand, cloud storage is a type of online storage that stores your data remotely in term of object, file and block storage.
 Essentially, you pay a cloud storage provider to store your data on their servers, which will then be readily available for you to download wherever you are, provided you have an Internet connection.

 Like external hard drives, you can use cloud storage to store your pictures, videos, documents, spreadsheets, presentations, and so on—there aren’t any restrictions as to the types of files that you can upload to the cloud.